LeonSering/leonsering/content/project/fair_and_fast_k_center_clustering/index.md

 Our k-center algorithm effectively addresses both issues simultaneously.
-It is fast, both in theory and practice, with a linear-running time in the number of points, exhibits a worst-case constant-factor guarantee, and gives promising computational results showing that there can be significant benefits in adressing both issues together instead of sequentially.
+It is fast, both in theory and practice, with a linear-running time in the number of points, exhibits a worst-case constant-factor guarantee, and gives promising computational results showing that there can be significant benefits in addressing both issues together instead of sequentially.

 For more details, please refer to our [ICML paper]({{< relref "/publication/angelidakis-2022-fair" >}}).
 <center>{{< figure src="plots.png" caption="Comparison to the previous best algorithm by Jones, Nguyen, and Nguyen from 2020 with and without privacy constraint." numbered="true">}}</center>